Action Dad: Production

 Dickman came up with the concept for the show as early as 2006, wanting to make a family orientated show.
 On the matter he said "I used to LOVE old action hero movies (which were also comedies sometimes) that starred either Hulk Hogan, Arnold Schwartzenegger and etc...
-I miss those old movies, I wanted to see if I could bring that back, a little with this cartoon" He originally pitched the concept to Frederator Studios for their "Random!
-Cartoons" anthology when his short for the series, Ivan the Unbearable, was still in production until Toonzone Studios picked up the series.
+I miss those old movies, I wanted to see if I could bring that back, a little with this cartoon" He originally pitched the concept to Frederator Studios for their Random!
+Cartoons anthology when his short for the series, Ivan the Unbearable, was still in production until Toonzone Studios picked up the series.
 Dickman's only involvement in the project was for the conceptualization of the project's main characters and ideas, as well as boarding an 10-minute pitch pilot which only one minute of it was animated to be used as a pitch for potential investors.

 Dickman was not acknowledged of the show going forward until 2009 when he contacted the studio about the show's status and was informed the series was already in production without his involvement.
 Seth Kearsley was initially brought on board as a showrunner and to revamp the entire concept, although Kearsley was only on the series to direct and edit the pilot episode due to funding issues.
 Dickman has also stated that commitments to storyboarding on Dinosaur Train prevented him from being involved in the series as well, and believed that him not being contacted was so the studio could "make all the changes they wanted."
 Some of the changes include the characters' getting new designs and the series' main antagonist, Baron Gash, being renamed to Baron von Dash.

-Dickman also stated that he was dismissive on the show's final product after seeing it in 2011, and revealed that he wasn't contractually paid for when the show aired on television because his agreement with the studio only covers airings on American cable networks and not international airings.
+Dickman stated that he was dismissive on the show's final product after seeing it in 2011, and revealed that he wasn't contractually paid for when the show aired on television because his agreement with the studio only covered airings on American cable networks and not international airings.